 He had an artistic nature, as revealed through his literary excellence.
 He was artful in the use of good, classical Greek for some sections, then employed the Aramaic of that time – the vernacular, as we say – for other sections, adding a sense of drama and reality, such as the bracing description, vivid with details, of the shipwreck in Acts 28

 Luke was also a historian trying to set the record straight about Jesus, the gospel, and Christians.
 He frankly recorded the hardships, and also the joy.
 There is suffering in this book, but you can’t have a life with the Lord Jesus without suffering.
 When you share in His life, you share in everything, the joy and the cross.

-More than any other Bible author, Luke had a particular respect for women.
-Both in his gospel and in Acts, he emphasized the women, their presence, their leadership, and their service.
+Luke had a particular respect for women.
+Both in his gospel and in Acts, he gave emphasis to the women, their presence, their leadership, and their service.
 It was Luke’s habit throughout his account to mention women by name and to give details about their involvement, such as the group of women who received Paul in Acts 16, one of whom was quite wealthy.

 In keeping with Luke’s preface, this story is the continuation of the Acts of Jesus Christ.
 Luke’s first volume introduced Jesus the man, his birth, life, death, and resurrection.
 Now, in this second volume, Luke moved the story forward as Jesus, God the Son, acted through His Spirit powerfully enlivening, guiding, and working within His followers.

 From Anti-Marcionite Prologue to the Gospel of Luke

 [Luke, Author of Acts – The LUMO Project, http://www.freebibleimages.org]

 To watch Max Mclean’s Gospel of Mark: